mpizenberg/elm-image-annotation/README.md

 TODO: usage intro example.

-There are simple and more complete examples in the `examples` folder.
+There are simple and more complete examples in the `examples/` folder.
 Also have a look at the package documentation on the [elm package website][doc].

 ## License

-This Source Code Form is subject to the terms of the Mozilla Public License,v.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.